saderi/GPG-Cheat-Sheet/Readme.md

 ```
 gpg --allow-secret-key-import --import private.key
 ```
 This adds the private key in the file "private.key" to your private key ring.
-There's a note (*) at the bottom explaining why you may want to do this.
+There's a note [at the bottom](#Use-Case-2) explaining why you may want to do this.

-## delete a public key (from your public key ring):
+## Delete a public key:
 This removes the public key from your public key ring.
 ```
 gpg --delete-key USERNAME
 ```
 **NOTE!** If there is a private key on your private key ring associated with this public key, you will get an error!
 You must delete your private key for this key pair from your private key ring first.

-## Delete an private key (a key on your private key ring):
+## Delete an private key:
 This deletes the secret key from your secret key ring.
 ```
 gpg --delete-secret-key USERNAME
 ```

-## To list the keys in your public key ring:
+## List the keys in your public key ring:
 ```
 gpg --list-keys
 ```